Combinatorial 3-manifolds with transitive cyclic symmetry: Preliminaries

-Many types of cyclic combinatorial structures have been investigated under several different aspects of combinatorics (see for example \cite[Part V]{Lindner80CyclicSteinerSystems} for a work on cyclic Steiner systems in the field of design theory).
-This article is written in the context of combinatorial topology.
-Hence, we will concentrate on combinatorial manifolds, a special class of simplicial complexes which are defined as follows: An abstract simplicial complex $M$ is said to be {\em pure}, if all of its tuples are of length $d+1$, where $d$ is referred to as the {\em dimension} of $M$.
-If, in addition, any vertex link of $M$, i.\ e.\ the boundary of a simplicial neighborhood of a vertex of $M$, is a triangulated $(d-1)$-sphere endowed with the standard piecewise linear structure, $M$ is called a {\em combinatorial $d$-manifold}.
-There are several articles about cyclic combinatorial $d$-manifolds, see \cite{Kuehnel85NeighbComb3MfldsDihedralAutGroup,Lutz03TrigMnfFewVertVertTrans} for many examples and further references.

-One major advantage when dealing with simplicial complexes with large automorphism groups is that the complexes can be described efficiently just by the generators of its automorphism group and a system of orbit representatives of the complex under the group action.
-In the case of a cyclic automorphism group, the situation is particularly convenient.
-Since, possibly after a relabeling of the vertices, the whole complex does not change under a vertex-shift of type $v \mapsto v+1 \mod n$, two tuples are in one orbit if and only if the differences modulo $n$ of its vertices are equal.
-Hence, we can compute a system of orbit representatives by just looking at the differences modulo $n$ of the vertices of all tuples of the complex.
+For cyclic simplicial complexes we have the following situation: Since the whole complex does not change under a vertex-shift of type $v \mapsto v+1 \mod n$, two tuples are in one orbit of the cyclic group action if and only if the differences modulo $n$ of its vertices are equal.
+Hence, we can compute a system of orbit representatives by just looking at the differences modulo $n$ of the vertices of all tuples of the simplicial complex.
 This motivates the following definition.